D3Ext/WEF/README.md

 ### ⚪ Created by D3ext

-**If you consider this project has been useful, I would really appreciate supporting me by giving a star of buying me a coffee.**
+**If you consider this project has been useful, I would really appreciate supporting me by giving this repo a star or buying me a coffee.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/d3ext)